miyagis-forests/farmacy-food-kata/ADRs/ADR001-microservice-style.md

   - Create a space (e.g., a slack channel) for occasionally discussing changes and evolution of the reference architecture.
   Later on, when Farmacy Food becomes a larger enterprise, it could be done in an "architecture guild".
-- Farmacy Food needs a team of developers familiar with microservice development, [microservice patterns](https://microservices.io/), as well as with tools and frameworks such as:
+- Farmacy Food needs a team of developers familiar with microservice development, [microservice patterns](https://microservices.io/), as well as with tools and frameworks, such as:
   - Spring Boot
   - Docker
   - Kubernetes
-  - Kafka
+  - Spring Cloud AWS
 - The team will also need some basic knowledge around tools for log consolidation, monitoring, and distributed tracing for microservices.